robchendev/FRET/README.md

     -help

 Shows information about this bot.
-Gives a description, the github repository link, and the math expression used to calculate how many points are to be awarded to each user being thanked.
+Gives a description, the github repository link and the math expression used to calculate how many points are to be awarded to each user being thanked.

     -about